Advancing Carbon Credits in Mexico

 • The pilot program was launched in January 2020

-• The final set of protocols and offset program rules are currently under review by SEMARNAT
+• The final set of protocols and program rules are currently under review by SEMARNAT

 • Mexico’s Updated NDCs